 Probation Violations & Revocations

 Violating probation can result in serious consequences, including extension or revocation.
 Every probation case has a series of requirements or terms that must be followed as ordered by the court.
-Failure to meet these requirements, whether they be reporting to the probation officer, paying a fine, doing community service, or completing a court-ordered program, constitutes a probation violation.
+These include, but are not limited to:

-Often, there is a simple explanation for the violation, but the court has broad discretion when determining the appropriate penalty.
-The Huston Firm represents clients with all types of probation violations and endeavors to proffer strong representation and compelling arguments to protect your rights and minimize any negative impacts on your probation.
+Often, there is a simple explanation for the violation.
+In some cases, someone on probation may have done exactly as they were ordered without any violation taking place.
+No matter what your situation is, the Huston Firm has experience representing clients with all types of probation violations.
+We can, on your behalf, endeavor to proffer strong representation and compelling arguments to protect your rights and minimize any negative impacts on your probation.

 Probation Modification and Early Termination